Galileo Academy of Science and Technology

-Galileo Academy of Science and Technology, formerly known as Galileo High School, is a public high school located between the Russian Hill and Marina District neighborhoods of San Francisco, California.
+Galileo Academy of Science and Technology, formerly known as Galileo High School, is a public high school located in the northeastern corner of the Russian Hill neighborhood, near the Marina District and Fisherman's Wharf neighborhoods of San Francisco, California.
 The school is a part of the San Francisco Unified School District.

 About Galileo

 Galileo Academy is located in the historic north end of San Francisco, and was originally built in 1921.
-As of May 2015, Galileo has more than 150 faculty & staff members and serves more than 1,800 students.
+As of May 2015, Galileo has more than 150 faculty and staff members and serves more than 1,800 students.
 It is one of two Bay Area schools with an observatory.
 The observatory at Galileo is not in use at this time.
 Plans for restoration are in progress.
-(The other school with an observatory is Prospect High School in Saratoga, part of the Campbell Union High School District.)
 Galileo received the 2005 California Distinguished School Award along with the 2005 CTE Award - one of the very few schools that were awarded this.

 The lion is the official mascot of Galileo.
 In sports and other inter-school activities the team members are known as the Galileo Lions.
 The official school colors are purple and orange.
-The school is commonly known as "Gal" or "G-House".
 Galileo has an internal television network, G-House TV, which is broadcast by students of the Media Arts Pathway.
 The Media Arts Pathway (MAP) works on all media-related works while AoIT concentrates on computer science related works.
 The school motto is Eppure si muove (Italian: And yet it moves).
 As the story goes, Galileo Galilei was told to deny his scientific findings that the earth moved, or be punished - so he did as he was ordered.
 But on his way out he mumbled to himself, "And yet it moves."

-Mission Statement

-Galileo Academy of Science and Technology's mission is to provide equal access to all educational programs and ensure success for all students.
-The programs offered to students both challenge and support students to achieve high levels of academic achievement while preparing each graduate to be successful in college, work, and life.